EdPike365-Org/edpike365-blog/content/blog/gatsby/gatsby-remark-test/index.md

 </div>
 <br>

 `gatsby-transformer-remark` allows you to get an excerpt from a markdown post.
-By default, it will prune the first 140 characters, but you can optionally specify a `pruneLength` in the graphql query.
+By default, it will prune past the first 140 characters, but you can optionally specify a `pruneLength` in the graphql query.

 ```graphql
 {